 This is one for power users who love to check out Amazon for deals.
 The Amazon app lets you browse products easily by category and department, search through products via filters and you can place your order easily, even without getting the Amazon smartphone.

 You can’t avoid having a PDF reader on your phone hence this is a must-have app to get.
 Launch, read, add bookmarks easily to your PDF reading materials with the app.
 It also lets you share your PDF documents to social media sites via OneDrive.

 Nextgen Reader ($2.99)

 Nextgen Reader is a the nicest Feedly app in Windows Phone.
 It’s beautifully built and it implements the Windows Phone design principle, Modern UI, really well.
-It also comes with offline support, live tiles, image caching, Save to pocket and Instapaper.
-This app really well worth the price and you can run it on multiple devices.
+It also comes with offline support, live tiles, image caching, Save to Pocket and Instapaper.
+This app is really well worth the price and you can run it on multiple devices.

 Network Speed Test is a minimalistic app to test your internet connection speed.
 It provides both the upload and download speeds of your internet connection and also records the result of the previous test in the History tab for comparison.

 iPhone users may be familiar with how easy it is to group certain apps within a folder.
 Windows Phone has no such thing built in the system.
 If you want to have similar functionality, App Folder would be the best app to use on that regard.

 Measures Mate is a unit converter suite.
 This app encompasses dozens of unit measurements ranging from temperature, length, volume, energy, velocity, and angle just to name a few.
 A handy converter can be of use for someone who is always on the move and may not have Internet access all the time to Google for the conversion.